 ALSO READBeef ban: SC to hear Maha Govt.'s appeal challenging Bombay High Court order Bombay HC to decide Maharashtra plea on 'dahi handi' height Bombay HC asks Maharashtra Govt. to file affidavit on organ donation mechanism Despite Bombay HC rap, Maharashtra doctors continue agitation Bombay HC sets aside Maharashtra Govt. order on compulsory Marathi for auto-rickshaw drivers

+However, in 2015, the ban on the slaughter of bulls and bullocks was also included in the Act by an amendment.
+According to the verdict, the burden of proving innocence would not be on individuals and the onus to prove that the law was violated lay on the prosecution.
 The judgement had come on a batch of petitions filed in the high court challenging the constitutional validity of the Act and in particular, the possession and consumption of beef of the animals slaughtered outside Maharashtra.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)